-By what you’ve described, this warning should not be a concern in your case.
-To qualify as “knowingly frivolous,” one or more material (important and relevant) elements of your asylum application and testimony would have to constitute deliberate fabrications, otherwise known as lies or falsehoods.
-This comes from the regulations published by U.S. Citizenship and Immigration Services (USCIS) at 8 C.F.R. § 1208.20.
+To qualify as “knowingly frivolous,” the law says that one or more material (important and relevant) elements of the asylum application and testimony would have to constitute deliberate fabrications, otherwise known as lies or falsehoods.
+(This comes from the regulations published by U.S. Citizenship and Immigration Services (USCIS) at 8 C.F.R. § 1208.20.)

-A finding that your application is frivolous would not be made by the first officials to hear your case, namely the USCIS asylum officers.
-Only if these officers deny your case and refer it to the Immigration Court is a frivolous finding possible, made by the Immigration Judge or IJ who hears your testimony.
+A finding that your asylum application is frivolous would not be made by the first officials to hear your case, namely the USCIS asylum officers.
+Only if these officers deny your case and refer it to the Immigration Court is a frivolous finding possible, made by the Immigration Judge (IJ) who hears your testimony.

-It sounds like a greater concern in your case is that it might not impress the asylum examiners sufficiently to grant it.
-This is where evidence of conditions in your home country will be very important.
+If you think your case might not impress the asylum examiners sufficiently to grant it, that's a good reason to hire an attorney or at least pay special attention to supplying persuasive documents in support of your case.
+Evidence of conditions in your home country will be very important.
 The more documentation you can present from experts showing that other family members of politically active persons, in situations similar to yours, legitimately feared persecution, the stronger your case will appear.